SimonRbk95/CS50/project/README.md

 The Flask web application is mainly based on Python routing and creating the logic behind suggesting courses, Javascript for interactive buttons and forms, HTML, CSS, and Jinja 2 working with Python variables to create HTML dynamically.

 Technologies used:
-Flask (as a framework)
+- Flask (as a framework)
-Python
+- Python
-Javascript
+- Javascript
-Jinja2
+- Jinja2
-HTML
+- HTML
-CSS
+- CSS
-other small libraries or packages
+- other small libraries or packages

 ## How does it work:
-The idea is simple.
-The
+User input:

+The users gets prompted by a Get Started button that takes them to a questionnaire.
+All these mandatory questions serve to determine which courses and videos to suggest.

+1. How comfortable are you with basic technologies?
+2. How comfortable are you with programming?
+    The first two questions can be answered with less, more, and very.
+Each answer triggers different keywords used to fetch video IDs via Youtube's data search API.
+3. What are your areas of interest?
+4. What are your goals?

+The first two questions can be answered with less, more, and very.
+Each answer triggers different keywords used to fetch video IDs via Youtube's data search API.

+The third question is a multiple-choice one, currently restricted to a maximum choice of three areas of interest.
+This arbitrary restriction serves only to avoid having a results page so long as to be offputting for the user.

+The fourth question determines the user's goals, influencing the type of suggested courses.

+All the answers are stored in Python Lists and dynamically allocated via Jinja2, ensuring easy maintenance and enabling course suggestions.

 ### Video Demo: